capitalch/trace/tracking.md

 1.31 Encryption of core libraries
 5.1 Backup and restore strategy
 5.2 Upgraded database for all instances

+# 18-102021
+1. Working on sales values disappear when drawyer status changes
+2. Change all reports date field valueGetter to valueFormatter
+3. In xx-grid the Reverse is way too close to View select box

 # 17-10-2021
 1. Removed material table from all over in accounts